 Cheap no-frills airlines include Viva Colombia and EasyFly (make sure you check the baggage allowances!), with a level up in service and price expected from Latam Airlines.
 Avianca is also fantastic for the prices they offer.

-For less popular routes that aren’t showing up on price comparison sites such as Skyscanner or Kayak, make sure you check out the (absolutely terrible) websites of smaller airlines, such as Satena and San German.
+For less popular routes that aren’t showing up on price comparison sites such as Flight Guru or Kiwi, make sure you check out the (absolutely terrible) websites of smaller airlines, such as Satena and San German.
 These guys run propeller planes to lesser visited parts of the country, such as Bahia Solano and Isla de Providencia.
 Their prices tend to be higher and the supply of seats is lower, so get in with booking quick!

 9. NOW is the best time to visit Colombia